linkedin/rest.li/src/pathspec_user_guide.md

 ```

-## PathSec Semantics
+## PathSpec Syntax in its string form

 PathSpec has been defined as a path to a component within a complex data object path.
 This provides a way to traverse the Pegasus data object.
-The abstract data object, in most case, is a form of [DataMap](https://github.com/linkedin/rest.li/blob/master/data/src/main/java/com/linkedin/data/DataMap.java) internally in RestLi framework, but PathSpec should be meaningful for the same data object in other forms, for example, a json representing the same data object.
+The abstract data object, in most case, is a form of [DataMap](https://github.com/linkedin/rest.li/blob/master/data/src/main/java/com/linkedin/data/DataMap.java) internally in Rest.li framework, but PathSpec should be meaningful for the same data object in other forms, for example, a json representing the same data object.

-The PathSpec format is represented by separators(`'/'`) and segments in between.
+The PathSpec string format is represented by separators(`'/'`) and segments in between.
 ```
 /demoRecord/innerRecordField/nestedInnerRecordField
 ```

-The path segment for some types, such as array, could have some attributes, which following the `&` sign,
+The path segment could use attribute syntax to carry some meaningful attributes.
+They attributes could be added following the `&` sign.
+Users can add any attributes but for some types, there are reserved attributes.
+For example, for array type, one can specify `start` and `count` attributes and these two attributes are used in specifying projections.
 ```
 /arrayOfIntFieldE?start=0&count=10
 ```